bullfest/kompiler-course/lab4.md

     modifying your parser to incorporate this restriction.
 (An alternative is to enforce this constraint directly in the name analyzer.)
+  * method parameters can not be reassigned.
+I.e. they can not occur as left hand side of an assignment

 #### Shadowing